ianhecker/Cryptocurrency-Study/index.md

     + [Bamboo](#bamboo)

 ---
-## Ethereum Smart Contracts
+## Smart Contracts
+### Origin of Smart Contracts
 The original concept of smart contracts can be credited to Nick Szabo in 1997.
-In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html) Szabo discusses ideas that contracts can be embedded into both software and hardware.
-He claims the vending machine as the original an original ancestor to contracts; accepting coins and dispensing goods when the right conditions are met [[16]](#references).
+In [The Idea of Smart Contracts](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/idea.html) Szabo discusses that contracts can be embedded into both software and hardware.
+He champions the vending machine as the original ancestor to contracts; accepting coins and dispensing goods when the right conditions are met [[16]](#references).

 Coin parking meters are similar, in that variations of coins add time for valid parking, but is important to note that parking meters often require a third party to verify parking has become invalid.
 Smart contracts can allow interactions on a blockchain without the need for a third party; using mathematically-provable semantics and cryptography as the trust mechanism between mutually-distrusting peers.

+### Ethereum Smart Contracts
 Ethereum's blockchain requires smart contracts to be compiled into EVM bytecode before they can be added to a block and ran by miners in an EVM, or **E**thereum **V**irtual **M**achine.
 EVM bytecode is an assembly language, using opcodes to perform instructions like allocating registers of memory or multiplying integers [[3]](#references).

 Languages such as: [Serpent](#serpent), [Vyper](#vyper), [Bamboo](#bamboo) & [Solidity](#solidity) Are able to compile their code into EVM Bytecode.